emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Sumologic Cloud SOAR

-The Energy Logserver has the ability to forward detected alerts to *Sumologic Cloud SOAR*.
+The ITRS Log Analytics has the ability to forward detected alerts to *Sumologic Cloud SOAR*.
 To do this, select the "syslog" method in the alert definition and set the following parameters:

   - Host
   - Port